 Improving Employee Incident Reports for Better Data

 Incidents come in various forms, from unexpected events to near accidents.
-When these situations arise, it’s essential to address them properly using the best possible incident report format.
+When these situations arise, it’s key to address them properly using the best possible incident report format.

 This article focuses on incident report formats that ensure better data for analysis, helping incident response teams mitigate and prevent similar occurrences.